FacerOfGod/bookbot/README.md

 # 📚 Welcome to Bookbot
 Hey, people !!
 FacerOfGod here :D

 This is a Python program that analyzes novels and prints a statistical report of the word and character usage found within (project idea comes from [Boot.dev](https://www.boot.dev/)).
-I want to develop this further with eventually fully functional UI, but it is going to take some time because I am still improving my skills.
-I will show my goals steps by step hoping not to suffer too much
+I want to develop this further with eventually fully functional GUI, but it is going to take some time because I am still improving my skills.
+I will show my goals steps by step hoping not to suffer too much.

 ---